-Applying classroom knowledge to design, develop and model real working systems — within and beyond aerospace.
+Applying classroom knowledge to design, develop and model engineering real working systems.

 The heart of our innovation pillar — we focus on applying classroom knowledge to design, develop and model real working systems within or beyond the aerospace field.
 This is done through either group projects that we work on once a semester in our respective majors, as well as individual projects that are continuous throughout the semester.